souzajucimara/souzajucimara/README.md

 ###

-<p align="left">📚 I'm currently learning how to query the database with SQL, manipulate data with Python and create dashboards with Google Looker Studio.<br><br>🎯 Goals: get a job as a Data Analyst.</p>
+<p align="left">📚 I'm currently learning how to query the database with SQL, manipulate data with Python and create dashboards with Google Looker Studio.<br><br>🎯 Goals: Get a job as a Data Analyst.</p>

 ###

-<h2 align="left">Languages ​​and technologies</h2>
+<h2 align="left">Languages ​​and technology I know</h2>

 ###